surajadhikari3/Self-notes/Spring/Spring Security.md

 > In stateless JWT authentication, CSRF protection is **not required** because tokens are manually sent in the `Authorization` header — **not automatically attached** by the browser like cookies.
 Since the server doesn’t rely on sessions, the typical CSRF attack vector doesn't exist.

+“CSRF happens because browsers automatically attach cookies, like session IDs, to cross-site requests.
+That’s why in session-based authentication we need CSRF tokens.
+With JWT-based authentication, tokens are usually sent in the `Authorization` header or manually attached by the client, so a malicious site cannot force the browser to include the token.
+This removes the automatic CSRF risk.
+However, JWTs are still vulnerable to XSS if stored in localStorage, and if you store them in cookies, you still need CSRF protection.”

 ---

 ## 🧠 How to Remember?